dillonHe/EasyEDA-Documents/Tutorial/PCB.md

 **Hole(D):**  This is the drill hole **diameter** for a through hole pad.
 For a SMD Pad, set this to **zero**.

-**Center-X and Center-Y:** using these two attributes, you can set the pad’s position with more precision, compared to using the mouse.
+**Center-X and Center-Y:** using these two attributes, you can set the pad's position with more precision, compared to using the mouse.

 **Plated：** Yes or No.